 The current financial challenge for school districts is to provide a quality education with limited or unsteady resources while the definition of quality is ever changing and revised.
 The State of Ohio's educational funding laws, the economy, as well as rising operating costs, are the main factors that impact the District's financial stability.
-While the District's current financial outlook has improved from the prior year and is healthy at the present time.
+While the District's current financial outlook has improved from the prior year and is healthy at the present time we have experienced firsthand how a pandemic outbreak can affect the economy for the state to decline and cause a ripple effect to unrestricted state aid that the school receives.
 The Board of Education and the District's administrative team understand that the District's finances must be continually monitored.
 Achieving financial sustainability is a continual process and the goal should always be to provide the best possible education for the students of Indian Lake.
-That effort must continue to be managed and directed because there will always be new opportunities and challenges.
+That effort must continue to be managed and directed because there will always be new opportunities and challenges such as COVID-19 and expanding teaching abilities for on-line learning as well as in-classroom teaching while following safety guidelines.

 As the preceding information reflects, the District relies heavily upon property taxes and intergovernmental unrestricted state aid.
 The residential and agricultural values of the district have risen over the last several years and projections continue that slight stable increase.
-The residents renewed the current emergency operating levy in May of 2018.
+The residents renewed the current emergency operating levy in May of 2019.
 The passage of that levy marked the fifth time the levy has been renewed since 1999 and two of those times were with an increase to account for the cost of inflation and the reduction of receiving tangible personal property taxes or its reimbursement.

 The District's administrative team and Board of Education continually look at ways of reducing and or maintaining expenses while still providing quality educational services.
 Fiscal year 2016 was the first year in which employees received a percentage pay increase since fiscal year 2012.
-Employees received a pay increase in fiscal year 2018 as well and a pay increase is projected in future fiscal years to stay competitive in the market.
+Employees received a pay increase in fiscal year 2020 as well and a pay increase is projected in future fiscal years to stay competitive in the market.
 The Board of Education, administration, and staff have been proactive and worked together to lower personnel costs by reducing staff through attrition and taking 0% wage increases for fiscal years 2012 through 2015.
 Concessions in personnel benefits have also been agreed upon since fiscal year 2011 and they continue to be evaluated.
 The staff, administration, and the Board of Education have a good working relationship with the main focus being the students of the district and their educational needs.